harris-2374/THEx/README.md

 Tree House Explorer (THEx) is a novel phylogenomic genome browser that hosts a growing collection of interactive dashboards.
 It was developed using [Plotly's](https://plotly.com/) open-source framework [Dash](https://dash.plotly.com/) for building extremely powerful and customizable analytical web applications.

-## THEx on Windows

-THEx for Windows now comes with THExBuilder.
-However, [Trimal](http://trimal.cgenomics.org/) and [IQ-Tree](http://www.iqtree.org/) are not included in the dependencies on Conda, so those have to be manually installed.
-Paths to the executables can be provided to the _--trimal-path_ and _--iqtree-path_ arguments.
-These parameters are also visible to Mac and Linux users.

 ## Installation

 1. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html)